 - First, remove excess fat from chicken thighs.
 Then, in a large bowl add the chicken, spices, grated ginger, garlic, lemon juice, 1 tbsp olive oil and marinate in the fridge for at least 30 minutes or even overnight.

-- Take out the crockpot insert and add the carrots, then top with the chicken.
+- Take out your slow cooker and add the carrots, then top with the chicken.